ReoLanguage/Reo/README.rst

 Installation
 ------------
-1. Install `Java SDK 1.6+ <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`_.
+1. Install `Java SDK 1.6+ <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_.
 You can check if the correct java version is installed by running ``java --version``.

-2. Download and run the `reo-installer <https://raw.githubusercontent.com/kasperdokter/Reo/master/reo-installer-1.0.jar>`_.
+2. Download and run the `installer <https://raw.githubusercontent.com/kasperdokter/Reo/master/reo-installer-1.0.jar>`_.

 3. Go to your installation directory and follow the step written in the README.